magarittenguyen/magarittenguyen.github.io/_posts/2022-10-17-STT558-third-blog-post.md

 For your blog post, write up the strategy you use for EDA.
 What is your overall goal when doing an EDA?
 What methods do you think are important?
 What things do you try to look for?

 Exploratory Data Analysis (EDA) was promoted by American mathematician John Tukey since 1970.
-It is an approach/philosophy, used by data scientists, for data analysis and is primarily used to investigates data sets by using many differnt techniques (usually via statistical graphics and other data visualization methods) to maximize insight on / see what can be revealed about a given data set with or without a formal statistical model by summarizing the main characteristics of the given data set and providing a better understanding of data set variables and the relationships between them before making any assumptions.
-It helps determine how best to manipulate data sources to get the answers you need, making it easier for data scientists to discover patterns, spot anomalies, test a hypothesis, or check assumptions.
+It is an critical tool/approach/philosophy, used by data scientists, for data analysis and is primarily used to investigates data sets by using many differnt techniques (usually via statistical graphics and other data visualization methods) to maximize insight on / see what can be revealed about a given data set.
+This can be done with or without a formal statistical model and is meant to summarize the main characteristics of the given data set by providing a better understanding of the missingness behind the data, the variables and the relationships/patterns/correlation between/within them before making any assumptions, and detect outliers in the data set.

+EDA helps determine how best to manipulate data sources to get the answers you need, making it easier for data scientists to discover significant patterns, outliers, test a hypothesis, or check assumptions.

-EDA is primarily for seeing what the data can tell us beyond the formal modeling and thereby contrasts traditional hypothesis testing. adn this technique continues to be a widely used method in the data discovery process today.
+EDA is primarily for seeing what the data can tell us beyond the formal modeling and thereby contrasts traditional hypothesis testing.

+This technique continues to be a widely used method in the data discovery process today.

+EDA’s are also essential because by encouraging statisticians to explore the data, they can possibly formulate hypotheses for why these patterns occur, which could lead to further/new data collection and experiments.

+ been handed a dataset and then been asked to describe it

-EDA can be a very large area of focus
+EDA can be a very large area of focus.

 It can also help determine if the statistical techniques you are considering for data analysis are appropriate.

- It can help identify obvious errors, as well as better understand patterns within the data, detect outliers or anomalous events, find interesting relations among the variables.
+It can help identify obvious errors.